Michael Ignatieff: Climate change policy

 In the 2006 Liberal leadership race, Ignatieff advocated for measures to address climate change, including a carbon tax.
 During the 2008 federal election Dion's key policy plank was his Green Shift plan, a revenue neutral carbon tax which would put a price on greenhouse gas emissions while reducing income taxes.
-The Green Shift had been heavily criticized by the Conservatives and it was believed to have been a significant factor in the party's poor showing in the election.
+The Green Shift had been heavily criticized by the Conservatives and was believed to have been a significant factor in the party's poor showing in the election.
 Following the election Ignatieff announced he would not campaign on Dion's Green Shift.
 In a speech to the Edmonton Chamber of Commerce in February 2009, he said; "You can't win elections if you're adding to the input costs of a farmer putting diesel into his tractor, or you're adding to the input costs of a fisherman putting diesel into his fishing boat, or a trucker transporting goods".
 He went onto say that; "You've got to work with the grain of Canadians and not against them.
 I think we learned a lesson in the last election."
 In November 2009, he announced that a Liberal government would implement an industrial cap-and-trade system to combat climate change.

 Forming of a potential coalition government

-During the spring 2011 federal election, Ignatieff clearly ruled out the formation of a coalition government with the NDP and Bloc parties.
+During the spring 2011 federal election, Ignatieff ruled out the formation of a coalition government with the NDP and Bloc parties.
 Contrary to the suggestion from the Conservative party that he was planning to form a government with the other opposition parties, Ignatieff issued a statement on March 26, 2011, stating that "[t]he party that wins the most seats on election day will form the government".

 Honorary degrees

-Ignatieff had received 11 honorary doctorates as of June 2009 including:
+Ignatieff had received several honorary doctorates, including: